Skip to content

 How does AI improve attribution modeling?

 AI attribution modeling tracks multi-touch client journeys and assigns credit based on actual influence on pipeline creation.
-AI analyzes the complete buyer journey across channels to determine which interactions drive progression through demand states.
+Rather than defaulting to last-touch or first-touch logic, AI analyzes the complete buyer journey across channels to determine which interactions actually drive progression through demand states, weighting touchpoints by what the data shows, not by which channel advocates lobbied hardest for credit.
 Dreamdata uses machine learning to weight touchpoint influence based on timing, sequence, and outcome data instead of last-touch attribution.

 What metrics should you track for AI marketing automation?